Panama Currency: The Balboa and the U.S. Dollar

 In Panama, money is comfortingly familiar to Americans, but the name might not be.
 The country has no paper currency of its own and has used the United States dollar since 1904, shortly after separation from Colombia.
 In fact, Panama money has been tied to the U.S. dollar longer than that of any other country, although it did briefly print its own paper currency in 1941.

-But don’t be confused when someone asks for panamanian balboa at the checkout.
+But don’t be confused when someone asks for Panamanian balboa at the checkout.
 Just hand over the required number of familiar U.S. dollars.
-And there’s no need, as with most other countries, to convert back to the home currency to figure out what something really cost.
+And there’s no need, as with most other countries, to convert Panama currency to USD to figure out what something really cost.
 (And, speaking of that, you’ll be pleasantly surprised by the lower costs in Panama.)

 U.S. coins are equally acceptable in Panama.
 (Most people seem to accept Canadian coins, too, but don’t confuse Panamanians with Loonies and Twonies!)